cosmoscalibur/sheetrs/README.md

-# SheetCraft Suite
+# SheetRS Suite

-The **SheetCraft Suite** is a high-performance toolkit for processing, linting, and manipulating spreadsheets (XLSX and ODS).
+The **SheetRS Suite** is a high-performance toolkit for processing, linting, and manipulating spreadsheets (XLSX and ODS).
 Written in Rust, it is designed for speed, safety, and ease of integration into CI/CD pipelines.